 How many calories you need each day to lose or maintain your weight depends on your age, weight, metabolism, whether you are male or female, how active you are, and other factors

 Calories are the first thing that your body needs.
-It’s essential as it provides the energy to keep the body functions healthy.
+It’s essential as it provides the energy to keep the body functioning healthy.

 The daily guidelines established by the UK government in nutrition for a man should be 2500 calories and 2000 calories for a woman